ansible-collections/overview/collection_requirements.rst

 =========================

 * MUST have a publicly available issue tracker, that does not require a paid level of service to create an account or view issues.
+* MUST have a CoC (or if not fall back to Ansible's: https://docs.ansible.com/ansible/latest/community/code_of_conduct.html )

 Repo structure
 ===============